lunasec-io/lunasec/docs/blog/2021-11-02-our-ci-setup.md

 from the person who helped write docker in docker and went with the docker *from* docker option, explained at the bottom of that blog, for exactly the reasons they outlined, namely that we want simplicity and caching.

+### How to use docker.sock and Docker Compose together
-So, we added docker-compose and docker packages to our job-runner, and added this flag to the run command
+We added docker-compose and docker packages to our job-runner, and added this flag to the run command
 ```shell
 docker run -v /var/run/docker.sock:/var/run/docker.sock job-runner
 ```